 How do relaxin and changes in blood volume affect your whole body?
 How does what’s happening to the pelvis relate to the uterus, and the baby inside it?
-How do you get back to alignment after birth, and how does breastfeeding affect these changes?
+How do you get back to alignment after birth, and how does lactation affect these changes?
 Molly Deutschbein has answers.
 Check it out.

 What we talked about: